A reader asked:

 How else can I know if the Southern Cross is visible in my sky?
 If you know a bit about the sky, then there is one surefire way to know if the Southern Cross is visible in your sky.
 When the easy-to-find constellation Cassiopeia the Queen is visible in your sky, the Southern Cross is below your horizon.
 So, for example, Cassiopeia lights up Hawaiian skies on winter evenings, but it sets beneath Hawaii’s northern horizon several hours before sunrise.
 As Cassiopeia sets, the Southern Cross rises.

-Meanwhile, for latitudes north of Hawaii (for example, most of continental U.S. – except for southern Florida and Texas), Cassiopeia is circumpolar.
+Meanwhile, for latitudes north of Hawaii (for example, most of the continental U.S. – except for southern Florida and Texas), Cassiopeia is circumpolar.
 It circles endlessly around the sky’s north pole and never sets.
 Therefore, the Southern Cross never rises as seen from northerly latitudes.

 The Southern Cross marks the southern terminus of the glowing band of stars that we call the Milky Way – really the edgewise view into our own Milky Way galaxy.
 Meanwhile, Cassiopeia lodges at the Milky Way’s northern terminus in our sky.